zmkfirmware/zmk/docs/docs/behaviors/mod-morph.md

 `keep-mods`

 When a modifier specified in `mods` is being held, it won't be sent along with the morphed keycode unless it is also specified in `keep-mods`.
-By default `keep-mods` equals `0`, which means no modifiers will be preserved.
+By default `keep-mods` equals `0`, which means no modifier specified in `mods` will be sent along with the morphed keycode.

 For example, the following configuration morphs `LEFT_SHIFT` + `BACKSPACE` into `DELETE`, and morphs `RIGHT_SHIFT` + `BACKSPACE` into `RIGHT_SHIFT` + `DELETE`.